Jungle Flyfishing Gear Guide

 • I’ve also found that I prefer to size up.
 Throwing large weighted flies all day is work.
 Plus if you catch that trophy Peacock near structure it’s nice to have power instead of him running straight into the logs.

-• Fav Peacock Rod: Echo Prime 9wt 8’10” or Lamson Cobalt 9wt 9’
+• Fav Peacock & Golden Dorado Rods: Echo Prime 9wt 8’10” $500 or Lamson Cobalt 9wt 9’ $500

-• Both are $450-$500 and great for peacocks and dorado
+• Both are great for peacocks, dorado, and all the other species.

 Fly Reels